 I had planned to run the vent and drain into the basement, then into the stack from the current kitchen sink, closing off the current sink's tee and using the whole stack only as the vent/drain for the island, as I found online in this tutorial...
 Black & Decker Power Tools

-I'll tell yeah, I have a few different ways to do this.
+I'll tell you, I have a few different ways to do this.
 One is very much like Tom's (see image) and another is closer to black and deckers' version (click on massislandvent2.pdf, below left).
-I can present a couple other ways, too...
+I can present a couple other ways, too... ;)

 Since you really seem willing to do this job according to best practices/priciples I would suggest that you find out exactly how they pipe an island sink up in your area.